Want to progress in your running and triathlon? Give your body the chance to adapt to the training stress with these recovery tips

 We all know that sleep gives our muscles the chance to recover after running or triathlon training.
 But have you ever tried a short nap for recovery after a hard session?
 Give it a go, it works.

-‘If I’ve done a long run or bike ride, or something very intense, the very best thing you can do is to sleep for ten minutes,’ explains GRTW founder, Rachael, a veteran winner of the Mumbai marathon and GB Age Group triathlete.
+‘If you’ve done a long run or bike ride, or something very intense, the very best thing you can do is to sleep for ten minutes,’ explains GRTW founder and coach, Rachael Woolston, V45 winner of the Mumbai Marathon and GB Age Group triathlete.
 ‘It can often help you get over the sensation of feeling sick after a hard effort and give you just the right recovery reset. ‘

 ‘Rest is as important as a run or bike ride, but if I don’t plan it into my training plan, I’ll often forget,’ says Catherine Bevan.
 ‘Now I prioritise my recovery sessions and stick to it, otherwise I end up running around doing chores and get no rest at all.’